sermant-io/Sermant-website/docs/en/document/community/README.md

 ## Release Cycle

-Sermant currently plans to release twice a year, with each version being maintained for a year.
+- Sermant currently plans to release a feature version every three months, with the version number in the format of **X.X.0**.
+Each feature version will contain the latest features, and the maintenance cycle for each feature version is one year.

-- Patch version: The version number is **X.X.X** (the third digit of the version number is not 0).
-The patch version will be released every other month or so.
-When a problem affecting the function is found in the minor version, the Sermant community will fix it in time , and release a patched version.
+- Sermant currently plans to release a patch version every month or so, with a version number of **X.X.X** (the third digit of the version number is not 0).
+When issues affecting functionality are found in small versions, the Sermant community will promptly fix them and release patch versions.

 ## Version Convention